lgw2/lgw2.github.io/_teaching/csci132-fall-2022/labs/lab9.md

 ## Assignment

+In this assignment, you will implement two different algorithms for computing prefix sums in Java and test them both with increasing input sizes.
+You will record the runtimes as the input size increases, and using your experimental runtimes and your own theoretical analysis of the algorithms, make a guess about the asymptotic runtime of the two algorithms.

 Depending on how much you want to challenge yourself, you may write your own algorithms to compute the prefix average or use the book's.
 You may also do your own reasoning about the theoretical anslysis, or look at the book's